My baby is the right size for my body ❤️

 However, many women still find themselves being offered induction because their baby is measuring 'big'.
 Why?
 A recent review of the research compared early induction of labour with spontaneous labour.
 It showed no significant difference in instrumental or cesarean birth.
 Induction of labour did reduce the chances of shoulder dystocia (from 6.8% to 4.1%) or a fracture (from 2% down to 0.
 4%).
 However induction of labour also increased the chances of severe perineal trauma (from 0.
 7% to 2.6%).
 Induced labour's are likely to be longer and the sensations of your surges to be more painful.
 Babies that are induced too early may also suffer from something called 'iatrogenic premiturity', meaning whilst by dates they are considered to be full term, their organs may not yet be fully mature.

 Growth scans can be up to 25% off as an estimation of birth weight.
-And a recent review of growth scan accuracy, when used as a tool to predict birth weight, showed that 80% of the time the scans over estimated a baby’s predicted birth weight.
 (This doesn’t mean that if there’s an indication for a scan that it isn’t a good idea, as it sometimes identifies other reasons for ‘measuring big’ such as excess water etc.)

 Its up to you whether the statistics listed above feel like a valid reason for induction or not, and healthcare professionals are fairly split on how they interpret them.
 Use your Brain tool to help you decide what feels best for you!